SELab-2/UGent-3/documentation/documentation/README.md

   ```

   ### Deployment
-  When you're ready to deploy run the following command to run the proper version of the site:
+  When you're ready to deploy, run the following command to run the proper version of the site:
   ```sh
   npm run build
   ```

-  A static version will be build that you can acces in the directory `build/`, you can then run the static site by using the command:
+  A static version will be built that you can access in the directory `build/`, you can then run the static site by using the command:

   ```sh
   npm run serve